Aeroluna/LunaCoopMod/README.md

   - Upgraded by P1.
 - Removed Armory requirement from Cloud Dispersal.

 Made Viral Contamination upgrade partially baseline in favor of a new upgrade that compliments the Infested Liberator's new mechanics.
-Also lowered the tech requirement of Cloud Dispersal as it's a much-get upgrade.
+Also lowered the tech requirement of Cloud Dispersal as it's a must-get upgrade.

+- Added strafing movement to Infested Liberator Cloud Dispersal.
+- Increased Infested Liberator lateral acceleration to 10 (how quickly the unit turns around while moving in a different direction).
+- Increased Infested Liberator Cloud Disperal lingering duration by 1 second.
+- Fixed Infested Liberator being unable to attack while using Hold Position after researching Cloud Dispersal (will use pre-upgrade weapon).

+Adding strafing to Cloud Dispersal causes Liberators to spread out more evenly, dealing damage in a greater area and take less damage from AOE effects.
+It also just plain looks cooler.
+Increasing the lingering duration allows running away before the 85% damage reduction fades.

 - Buffed P1 to also affect Brood Queens.
 - Removed prepare time from Ocular Symbiote and Spawn Broodlings.